schnurrd/DL_project/README.md

 This file contains code for augmenting the dataset within the DataLoader with the third out-of-distribution class.
 It includes techniques to apply real-time data augmentation during training and defines custom transformations for input data.

 ### `src/embedding_measurements.py`
 Contains functions used to measure confusion, drift, etc across embeddings, used to quantify experiment results.
+Note that some measurements, such as embedding drift, ultimately were not used in the project report.

 ### `src/feature_attribution.py`
 Logic used to quantify various metrics on the 'attention' of the model across tasks (SHAPC values, saliencies, etc)